 The Prime Contractor costs for the Other Projects Category are related to treatment facility projects for the City of Monrovia and the City of Arcadia.
 The funding for these projects is being provided by federal funding and the Cities.
-No costs were budgeted or incurred in FY 2013 as these projects have been delayed, and are anticipated to start construction in FY 2014.
+No costs were budgeted or incurred in FY 2014 as these projects have been delayed, and are anticipated to start construction in either FY 2015 or FY 2016.